 What’s Right For Me?

 INFP types lead with a mental process that Personality Hacker nicknames Authenticity.
-Its technical name is Introverted Feeling (Fi).
+This functon’s technical name is Introverted Feeling (Fi).
 Basically, this means INFPs make decisions by asking the question, “What feels right to me?”
 They place a high value on being true to themselves.
 (Click here for a quick introduction to function stacks in Myers-Briggs types.)
+In the book Personality Hacker, they actually use Luke Skywalker as an example of how Authenticity work in-action (p.
+72)

 Resisting The Darkness